 That is understandable, but the simple fact is that flossing is one of the most important and effective ways to care for your teeth.
 And many of the benefits only kick in once you get into the daily habit.
 If it's been a while since you picked up a piece of floss, we encourage you to read on.

 Dental Flossing Daily Makes Brushing More Effective

-A tooth brush and paste are great for cleaning the surfaces of your teeth, but it’s next to impossible for them to clean the spaces in between your teeth.
+A toothbrush and paste are great for cleaning the surfaces of your teeth, but it's next to impossible for them to clean the spaces in between your teeth.
 And that is where some of the worst plaque and bacteria live.
-That means you can’t get by with brushing alone.
-There is also research that suggest flossing before you brush makes brushing more effective by bringing more of the tooth into contact with the fluoride in your toothpaste.
+That means you can't get by with brushing alone.
+There is also research that suggests flossing before you brush makes brushing more effective by bringing more of the tooth into contact with the fluoride in your toothpaste.